stolostron/rhacm-docs/_pages/arch_builds.md

 ## PR for live refresh

-**Note:** Do not create a PR to `prod` if you are only building `stage` for internal purposes.
+**Note:** Do not create a PR to the `prod` branch if you are only building `stage` for internal purposes.
 Move on to the later sections in this case.

-You have to get a copy of `stage` to `prod` to refresh.
-To create the pull request (PR), complete the following steps:
+You have to get a copy of `stage` to `prod` to refresh live docs.
+To create the pull request (PR) to refresh live, complete the following steps:

 1. Create a PR from `stage` to `prod`.

 2. Get it approved, then merge.
 If the PR has conflicts, you and the team will have to work through those.

-   **Note:** If you are publishing a staged version for GA, you will need to create the `prod` branch first.
+   **Note:** If you are publishing a previously staged version for GA, you will need to create the `prod` branch first.
 You will only have stage because you have not yet published the version.

 ## Confirm build branch